OpenNebula/docs/source/deployment/open_cloud_storage_setup/overview.rst

 OpenNebula is shipped with 3 different datastore classes:

--  :ref:`System <system_ds>`, to hold images for running VMs, depending on the storage technology used these temporal images can be complete copies of the original image, qcow deltas or simple filesystem links.
+* :ref:`System <system_ds>`, to hold images for running VMs, depending on the storage technology, these temporal images can be complete copies of the original image, qcow2 deltas or simple file-system links.

--  **Images**, stores the disk images repository.
-Disk images are moved, or cloned to/from the System datastore when the VMs are deployed or shutdown; or when disks are attached or snapshoted.
+* **Images**, stores the disk images repository.
+Disk images are moved, or cloned to/from the System datastore when the VMs are deployed or terminated; or when disks are attached or snapshotted.

--  :ref:`Files <file_ds>`, This is a special datastore used to store plain files and not disk images.
-The plain files can be used as kernels, ramdisks or context files.
+* :ref:`Files <file_ds>`, This is a special datastore used to store plain files and not disk images.
+The plain files can be used as kernels, ram-disks or context files.

 Image datastores can be of different type depending on the underlying storage technology:

--  :ref:`File-system <fs_ds>`, to store disk images in a file form.
+* :ref:`File-system <fs_ds>`, to store disk images in a file form.
 The files are stored in a directory mounted from a SAN/NAS server.

--  :ref:`LVM <lvm_drivers>`, The LVM datastore driver provides OpenNebula with the possibility of using LVM volumes instead of plain files to hold the Virtual Images.
+* :ref:`LVM <lvm_drivers>`, The LVM datastore driver provides OpenNebula with the possibility of using LVM volumes instead of plain files to hold the Virtual Images.
 This reduces the overhead of having a file-system in place and thus increases performance..

--  :ref:`Ceph <ceph_ds>`, to store disk images using Ceph block devices.
+* :ref:`Ceph <ceph_ds>`, to store disk images using Ceph block devices.

--  :ref:`Dev <dev_ds>`, to attach already existent block devices in the nodes in the virtual machines
+* :ref:`Dev <dev_ds>`, to attach already existing block devices in the nodes in the virtual machines
+* :ref:`iSCSI <iscsi_ds>`, to attach already existing iSCSI volume available to the hypervisor nodes, to be used with virtual machines

 As usual in OpenNebula the system has been architected to be highly modular, so you can easily adapt the base types to your deployment.